guyonphone/UltraWide/README.md

 Once UltraWide is approved and listed, install it through Millennium's normal theme interface.

-### Manual development installation
+### Manual installation

-Clone or download this repository into your Millennium themes directory, then enable **UltraWide** from Millennium's theme settings.
+Clone or download this repository into your Millennium themes directory and enable **UltraWide** from Millennium's theme settings.

-The repository contains the browser-ready CSS and JavaScript used by the theme; no build or transpilation step is required.
+The repository already contains the browser-ready CSS and JavaScript used by the theme, so there is no build or transpilation step.

 ## Repository layout